Henry-E/RAGEQUIT/README.md

 bun run src/runRagequit.ts
 ```

 The bot will monitor market conditions every 30 seconds.
 When the fail market price is sufficiently below the spot price (based on your configured deviation), it will log that trade conditions are met.
-(You can extend the bot to execute actual trades by implementing your own trade logic.)

 ## Notes

 - **Wallet & RPC**: Ensure that your **.env** file is correctly configured with your mainnet RPC URL and wallet file path.
-- **Customization**: This template is intended as a starting point.
-You can adjust the monitoring loop and trade execution logic according to your trading strategy.
-- **Testing**: Always test on a devnet or with small amounts before running any live trading bot.

-Happy trading!